elventear/quartz-scheduler/examples/example13/clustering_readme.txt

 1. You can decide to specify a log4j.properties file to control logging output (optional)

 2. This example uses a database to maintain scheduling information in a clustered environment.
 You will need to first install the Quartz database tables.
 SQL table creation scripts are included with the Quartz distribution for many popular database platforms.

+3. You will need a JDBC Driver for your database.
+The example uses Postgres to demonstrate You can download Postgres JDBC driver here http://jdbc.postgresql.org Just put the jar under "lib" folder of the Quartz distribution

-3. After you have installed the database scripts, you will need to configure both properties file so that Quartz knows how to connect to your database.
+4. After you have installed the database scripts, you will need to configure both properties file so that Quartz knows how to connect to your database.